collingsandrew/milestone-four-project/TESTING.md

 ### Python Validation

-[CI Python Linter](#https://pep8ci.herokuapp.com/) was used to check the python code of the site, all files returned no errors.
+[pep8ci Python Linter](https://pep8ci.herokuapp.com/) was used to check the python code of the site, all files returned no errors.

 #### Home